Philippa Spurway Interior Architect

 Base of Top Wall Started

-Excavation work for this wall is now finished and the stonemasons are carefully building the wall with cars going past above them.
+The excavation work for this wall is now finished, and the stonemasons are carefully building it while cars pass by above them.

 2AF00B97-5967-4D56-9AE0-656B41401EA2_1_105_c